 • Cabinet Resolutions specifying WPS compliance deadlines and penalties for non-adherence.

-A WPS salary refers to wages disbursed through the Wages Protection System in compliance with UAE labor laws.
+A WPS salary refers to wages disbursed through the Wage Protection System in compliance with UAE labor laws.
 This system mandates employers to transfer salaries electronically via approved financial institutions, ensuring accurate and timely payments.
 The term "WPS salary" signifies transparency and accountability, as every transaction is recorded and monitored by regulatory authorities.
+For compliance tracking, MoHRE generally considers wages paid if at least 80% of total wages are processed (subject to permitted, lawful deductions).

-The WPS system operates through a structured process involving employers, financial institutions, and the Ministry of Human Resources and Emiratisation (MoHRE):
+The WPS system operates through a structured process involving employers, financial institutions, and MoHRE:

 This standardized process ensures consistency, reduces errors, and provides a transparent wage record.